Tea House Trouble

 About the Game:

-Set in mythical Japan, players follow Ocha, an ambitious young samurai, tasked to run her family’s tea house by day.
-At night, she can prove her warrior skills by fending off malevolent spirits to the rhythm of an energetic modern beat with traditional instruments.
+Set in mythical Japan, players follow Ocha, an ambitious young samurai who is tasked with running her family’s tea house by day.
+By night, she can prove her warrior skills by fending off evil spirits to the rhythm of an energetic modern beat featuring traditional instruments.

-After completing the course either via dance-mat or keyboard, players can enter their results and name to the scoreboard.
+After completing the course, either on the dance mat or keyboard, players can enter their scores and names on the scoreboard.

 My tasks: